Some Garden Highlights & Videos

 Visitors of all ages delight in the spectacle of three different G-scale model garden trains on 700 feet of track that meander through a landscape of natural vegetation, trestles and small streams.
 Paths weave under seven foot high willow trestles next to a six foot waterfall and over little bridges in the Garden Train area.
 "Clark Station" house incredible towns of scaled-down building made of plant materials such as poppy seeds, acorns, grapevine tendrils, cinnamon sticks and pinecone scales.

 This marvelous area is an on-going project with additions made often.
-Trains run daily year round except in case of inclement weather.

 Historic Tree Trail